melintea/melintea.github.io/_posts/2023-09-25-performance-move-construct-i.md

 So that little 5% stone in your access shoes will slowly sand away the gains made by move-constructing.
 If you move-construct, access the data a few times and then destroy the object: most likely you keep most of the construction gain (that is an educated guess - you need to measure to really be sure).
 But if you move-construct your globals then access them thousands of times until the process dies, then I would wagger you made the performance worse.

 And see that 250+ % max penalty?
 That is the initial access, always to be incurred.
 The cache simply builds itself with significantly more efforts.
 One-time is not too bad.
 But in my initial tests, I was hitting the max with every access and I can still modify the test to max it - it is a two lines change that thrashes the cache.
 And a real application might do just that - constantly operating with the cache on the wrong foot unless optimized.
-Scary.

 PS: I am still at a loss why we have 11% more instructions for reading moved data.